 - Vegetables: Select which vegetables you’d like in the dish.
 Generally, the most popular with guests is bell peppers, spinach, and mushrooms.
 But I’ve also made this with broccoli/peppers, kale/mushrooms, and spinach/zucchini.
 Try to stick to 3–4 cups of vegetables total.
 Cook the vegetables down with some flavor-enhancing onion and garlic.

-- Starch: Like when making breakfast strata, sausage stuffing, and cream cheese French toast casserole, the bread should be slightly stale so it can soak up moisture.
+- Starch: Like when making breakfast strata, sausage stuffing, and French toast casserole, the bread should be slightly stale so it can soak up moisture.
 Crusty sourdough is FANTASTIC here.
-You can also use homemade artisan bread, a loaf of French bread, crusty baguette, biscuits, bagels or homemade bagels, or even day-old croissants (have you tried homemade croissants?!).
+You can also use homemade artisan bread, seeded oat bread, a loaf of French bread, crusty baguette, biscuits, bagels or homemade bagels, or even day-old croissants (have you tried homemade croissants?!).
 To make it gluten free, use gluten-free bread or potatoes.

 - Eggs, milk, & cheese: Whisk a dozen eggs with a little half-and-half or milk and stir in some shredded cheese.
 Like the vegetables and meat, use whatever cheeses you like best, such as sharp cheddar, pepper jack, feta, and/or smoked gouda.